-I understand that it can be very difficult for a lot of us to get out of the house for more than an hour, though.
+I understand that it can be very difficult for a lot of us to get out of the house and down to a yoga studio for a few hours when being a caregiver, though (not to mention the cost!).
 The good news is that you can practice yoga at home on your own schedule!
-Even if you don’t have an hour, there are some great 15 or 30 minute classes you can find online for free.
-If you take 10 to 15 minutes every day to stretch and breathe, I promise you will see and feel a difference in yourself.
-Depending on where your loved one is in his or her journey, you could even have them join in with you!
+Even if you don’t have an hour, there are some great 15 or 30 minute classes you can find online for free (Just search ‘easy yoga’ on YouTube).
+If you take a few minutes every day to stretch and breathe, I promise you will see and feel a difference in yourself.
+Depending on where your loved one is along their journey, you could even have them join in with you!

 On our last big family vacation with my dad in Hawaii, we had a yoga instructor come to our rental house to teach a group class for the family.
 I was happy and surprised that dad wanted to join in.
 It brought so much joy to all of us to be doing something together and seeing dad trying the poses and laughing at himself when he looked a little silly.
 I will always cherish that memory we all have together.

 Here’s a great 10 minute routine for beginners.
 It focuses on stretching and getting your body moving.
 It should be a very relaxing and rewarding ten minutes.

 This is another great website for free yoga classes at home.

 And don’t forget that there are many great iPhone yoga apps that you can fire up any time you have a free minute.
 You can start and stop them at your own pace and do them just about anywhere.

 Link: Daily Yoga